Machine Relations

 A Perplexity-ready page should leave no ambiguity about:

-• which source should be trusted for each claim
+• Trust hierarchy — which source should be trusted for each type of claim

 This is where most companies lose.
 They assume the model will infer the entity graph from scattered brand copy.
 That is why a page like AuthorityTech's guide to how brands get cited in Perplexity AI should not sit alone; it needs category pages, research pages, founder/entity pages, and third-party corroboration around it.